stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ### Individually, with the optional  [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter.

   #### <a name="RCBSV"></a> Requesting Claims using Scope Values
+In current version and in contradiction to the OpenID Connect specification, **itsme(r)** considers all claims requested via scope as **Essential** (see [Individual Claim Request](http://openid.net/specs/openid-connect-core-1_0.html#IndividualClaimsRequests)).

+ It means the User may not opt out the sharing of specific Data; the User must either gives his consent for the sharing of all Data or refuse the request as a whole.
+However, as in a future version **itsme(r)**  will make the difference between **Essential** and **Voluntary** claims, you should already request claims with appropriate level regarding your business case.

- An entire claims category by its  `scope`  value (see the table below for the scope value to claim mappings) The following values for **scope** allow access to predefined sets of Identity Data:
+An entire claims category by its  `scope`  value (see the table below for the The following values for **scope** allow access to predefined sets of Identity Data:

 Scope  | Data| Claim